turtlemonvh/django-windows-test/README.md

 Notes
 -------------------
+* If you are getting the error `You probably did a passthrough with PyISAPIe configured as an application map instead of a wildcard map` (displayed as a generic error page in IE)

+  Check to make sure you defined your hander mapping for PyISAPIe as a "Wildcard Script Map" and not a "Script Map".

 * If you change anything in `c:\PyISAPIe` or `c:\inetpub\django` (the application driver directory and your application directory, respectively), you may need to recycle your application pool to see these changes take effect.

   To do this, click on `Application Pools` in the left view pane of the IIS Manager, select `DjangoApp`, and click the `Recycle` task in the right view pane.

 !!TODO!!
 -------------------

 * Add instructions for configuring `Isapi.py` file for connection to django application
   * This is set up like an Apache virtualhosts file, each host forwarding to some base url
   * Just use one host at base url for a normal installation